Pulling back the layers on Newark news and trends

 The FBI recently released its annual Uniform Crime Report for 2013.
-In it, Newark was ranked the city with the third-highest murder rate in the United States, behind only New Orleans and Detroit.
+The report ranked Newark as the city with the third-highest murder rate in the United States, behind only New Orleans and Detroit.

 It is a damning and alarming statistic, and the rate of murders here in Newark should spur urgent action.
 Nothing we tell you about how to read crime statistics can change that.
 Nor should it.

-#1: Statistics and trends don’t matter when it’s you or your loved one
+#1: Statistics and trends tend not to matter when it’s you or your loved one

-When it comes to murder and other violent crime, by far the most significant thing statistics cover up is the total loss experienced by the affected person and their loved ones.
+Almost by their very nature, statistics about murder and other violent crime cover up the total loss experienced by the affected person and their loved ones.

 Mayor Ras Baraka recently spoke about the murder rate in Newark for 2014, which is expected to be lower than the murder rate reported in the just-released Uniform Crime Report for 2013.
 He was quoted on NJ.com as saying, “If you were one of the 84 victims of the violence [in 2014, as of December 1] that took place…the reduction in homicides doesn’t matter to you.”
-For them, the loss feels total.
+For those immediately affected, the loss feels total, and that human element should not be overlooked as we consider overall trends.

 #2: Understand what’s being counted